 Gateway to the Algarve, it’s no wonder Faro is such a popular place for sun-seekers.
 This prime strip of Portuguese coastline has the bronzing x-factor with around 300 days of sunshine a year.
 Its cliff-backed beaches are some of the best in the world, but who doesn’t love a castaway island vibe?
 Here’s a rundown of the loveliest waterborne hangouts near Faro.

 The quiet one

-Wholly unspoiled Ilha Deserta proudly boasts a total of zero permanent residents, and some 7km of pristine – albeit totally unshaded – sandy beach.
+Wholly unspoiled Ilha Deserta – also known as Ilha da Barreta – proudly boasts a total of zero permanent residents, and some 7km of pristine – albeit totally unshaded – sandy beach.
 So by all means come and enjoy the silence, but remember to bring a parasol.
 It's a 45-minute ferry from Cais das Portas do Mar.

 The laid-back one

-Pretty-as-a-picture Ilha da Culatra has no paved roads and only two small villages – how’s that for a little peace and quiet?
+From a distance, Ilha da Culatra doesn't look like much: a big sandbank with some houses plonked at the end but, up close, it's pretty as a picture.
+With no paved roads and only two small villages – how’s that for a little peace and quiet? – it has a .
 Access is only by ferry, but when you do make it, there’s a cute lighthouse and a lagoon for birdwatching.
 It takes 30 minutes to get here from Olhão.

 The party one